-9. City of Kalamunda Response to this recommendation is as follows:
+9. City's Response:

 The City advised the KACAC this request would require Council allocating resources to undertake this task.
 The City currently does not have funding or resources allocated to undertake such a task and the budget and business plans have been set for the 2021/22 financial year.